metamorph-inc/openmeta-rocket/README.md

 If this is your first time using OpenMETA, we recommend that you complete this [PET Tutorial](http://docs.metamorphsoftware.com/doc/tutorials/pet_tutorial/pet_tutorial.html) to develop a basic understanding of the tools.
 For help with Python 2.7, Code Academy has some great [tutorials](https://www.codecademy.com/learn/learn-python).
-Additionally, the official reference material is available online: [Python.org](https://docs.python.org/2/).
+Additionally, the official reference material is available online at [Python.org](https://docs.python.org/2/).

 ## NASA Student Launch
 NASA Student Launch (NSL) is a STEM outreach initiative hosted by Marshall Space Flight